 Whether a teacher specializes in math, English, science, or history, it’s important that they master their specific area of expertise.
 Whereas an educator’s proficiency in their subject area can be measured in terms of grades, certifications, and exams, there are some more intangible qualities that can’t be measured that can help them become better, more effective teachers.
-Sometimes referred to as “soft skills,” these qualities can’t be measured, but can still be developed over time to help educators better connect with students, colleagues, and parents of students.
+Sometimes referred to as “soft skills,” these qualities of a good teacher can’t be measured, but can still be developed over time to help educators better connect with students, colleagues, and parents of students.

 Soft Skills for Teachers